 329 Change Form Packet Checklist – Please refer to this document when filling out the Change Form Packet.
 It will help you submit a completed packet.
 Incomplete or inconsistent packets will be returned for corrections and will delay your request.

-329 Change Form Packet – You must submit the first 5 pages including any supporting documentation as outlined in 329 Change Form Packet Checklist.
-A copy of your valid ID is required for ALL changes.
+329 Change Form Packet – You must submit all the pages including the supporting documentation and payment.

 Request to Void by Physician – In the unfortunate event that a patient has passed, the certifying physician is required to submit the form to the Registry.

 Forms above should be mailed to: The Medical Cannabis Registry Program; 4348 Waialae Ave., #648; Honolulu, Hawaii 96816

 A Change Form Packet is required for the following:

 - Replacement Card (required for the physician-initiated patients who lost their hard copy 329 cards, the 329 cards have been damaged, the 329 cards were stolen, etc.)